Fred Meloy "Fred" FRANKHOUSE

 In his teens, Fred pitched for his school in the old Dauphin-Perry-Juniata League and with outstanding semi-pro teams.
 At the time, the St. Louis Cardinals had an International Farm League in Syracuse, New York which picked up Fred to prepare him for the majors.
 He played in Syracuse, Ottawa and Houston until 1926 when he was moved up to the majors with the Cardinals.
 Fred used to tell the story that his friend, Roger Hornsby, wanted him to go with Chicanos but St. Louis which had him in the minors wouldn't release him.

 In 1928, Fred went to the World Series with the Cardinals but never got a chance to pitch as his Cardinals were beaten in four games straight by the Yankees.
-He did, however, receive a World Series ring with the rest of his team.
+He did, however, receive a World Series ring with the other members of his team.

 Fred was traded to the Boston Braves in 1930 and had his best year pitching in 1934.
 That year he was chosen for the All Star Team and pitched the last inning of the game, the second All Star Game ever held.
 Fred was the fourth pitcher to take the mound during the game and many feel had he been brought in earlier, the National League may have won as he shut down the American League during the inning he pitched.
 1934 was Fred's best year with a 17-9 record despite missing a month of the season due to injury.